Skip to content

 • Storm tools cannot be switched to a different runtime.

-• The digital_asset_id is required when creating a Storm tool — without it, the tool cannot be saved.
+• The digital_asset_id (your topic file) is required when creating a Storm tool - without it, the tool cannot be saved.

 • Storm tools support the same pricing, versioning, and publishing workflow as other tool types.

-• Storm tools are not suitable for general-purpose computation — use Python, JavaScript, or Lua for that.
+• Storm is designed for content tagging and classification - use Python, JavaScript, or Lua for general-purpose computation.